Gags, giggles and glitz galore ensure that Milton Keynes Theatre’s fantastical take on Aladdin is full of festive family fun.

 Ben Adams is in fine voice as the title character.
 He became lead singer of Brit award-winning 90s pop group a1 when he was 16 and he hasn’t stopped singing, writing and performing since.
 Soaring vocals and an amiable, easy stage presence make him instantly likeable and his rousing rendition of Ed Sheeran’s Thinking Out Loud had the auditorium spellbound on press night.

 Kev Orkian is totally in command of his star turn as Wishee Washee.
-Unlike his stints in panto of previous years, the internationally acclaimed comedy pianist doesn’t dazzle us with his tickling of the ivories in Aladdin.
+Unlike his stints in panto of previous years (Cinderella, Snow White and the Seven Dwarfs), the internationally acclaimed comedy pianist doesn’t dazzle us with his tickling of the ivories in Aladdin.
 Nonetheless, he still tickles the funny bone of every single audience member with a plethora of puns, imaginative and insightful insults and other high jinks that are guaranteed to have even the most serious theatre-goer in stitches.
 In fact, many times on Tuesday evening the cast found themselves laughing at their own comic capers, with Kev often being the force behind the funnies.
-As well as all the delightfully daft word-play and segments of slapstick humour, a comedy highlight for this dance writer had to be seeing Kev don a tutu and tunefully intone: “If I was not in Old Peking, I’d be a ballet dancer — plié, relevé, do the dying swan.”
+As well as all the delightfully daft word-play and segments of slapstick humour, a comedy highlight for this dance writer had to be seeing Kev don a tutu and tunefully intone: “If I was not in Old Peking, I’d be a ballet dancer – plié, relevé, do the dying swan”.
 He does (an approximation of) all the actions too!

 Theatre veteran Gary Wilmot is quite obviously completely at home on the stage.
-His songs are pitch perfect and he wrings every last drop out of Widow Twankey’s jokes and lascivious womanly ways — getting all in a lather at times when male undergarments or bare-chested guards are mentioned.
+His songs are pitch perfect and he wrings every last drop out of Widow Twankey’s jokes and lascivious womanly ways.
+This includes getting all in a lather when male undergarments or bare-chested guards are mentioned.
 He also wears a variety of fancy, fashion-forward, laundry-inspired frocks with flair.

 Priscilla Presley sports skyscraper heels and crystal-clear enunciation as the Genie of the Lamp – demonstrating both impressive balance during catwalk-worthy sashaying and a pure speaking and singing voice.
 Elvis references still follow her around in real-life, and, unsurprisingly, there are song-title quips and Vegas cracks littered throughout the script whenever she is nearby.